RoeeShlosberg/TaskPilot/README.md

 ## Project Overview

-TaskPilot is a task management application built with Python and FastAPI.
-It provides a robust backend API for creating, managing, and querying tasks, with AI-powered features integrated via providers like OpenRouter.
-The project is fully containerized using Docker and Docker Compose, ensuring a consistent and reproducible environment for both development and production.
-It utilizes a Redis cache to enhance performance for frequent requests.
+TaskPilot is a **multi-user** task management application built with Python and FastAPI.
+It provides a secure backend API with **JWT authentication** for creating, managing, and querying tasks, with AI-powered features integrated via providers like OpenRouter.
+The project is fully containerized using Docker and includes Redis caching for enhanced performance.

+## Key Features

+- 🔐 **Multi-user support** with JWT authentication
+- 📝 **Complete task management** (CRUD operations)
+- 🤖 **AI-powered recommendations** and summaries
+- 🚀 **Fast and secure** FastAPI backend
+- 📦 **Docker containerized** for easy deployment
+- ⚡ **Redis caching** for performance
+- 📊 **Interactive API documentation** (Swagger UI)

 ## Project Architecture